 A: Of course!
 Close up all holes, cracks and entry points into your own home.
 Pay particular attention to the attic: structures planks, gable grills, dormer attracts, soffit eave holes, and so on.
 Bats cannot chew, so polyurethane or caulk sealant work great!
-If you have evidence of chewing, you may have rats in addition to bats in your attic, and should contact a Rat Removal service as well, or a company that does both.
+If you have evidence of chewing, you may have rats in addition to bats in your attic, and should contact a Pest Control Company as well, or a company that does both.
 Learn more about bat prevention here.

 Q: Should I perform the exclusion during the night?